Tree Trimming & Pruning

 How To Make a Cut

-Tree Trimming & Pruning Company in Cumming GA - how_to_cut_treetrimmingHow to cut is to use a three-cut method, as illustrated to the left.
+Outlined pruning cut by Chipper LLC Tree Service in Cumming, GAHow to cut is to use a three-cut method, as illustrated to the left.
 The first cut or relief cut (1) should be no more than 1/3 of the way through the branch and is made from underneath.
 The purpose is to keep the bark from tearing from the weight of the branch when the top cut (2) is made (the top cut will be a downward cut).
 After the weight of the limb is removed a final cut (3) is made taking care not to leave nub or injure the collar with a flush cut.

 Tree Trimming & Pruning is our specialty at Chipper, LLC Tree Service and we provide great service at an unbeatable price to Cumming, Milton, Alpharetta, Roswell, East Cobb Marietta, Canton, Woodstock, Ball Ground, Dawsonville, Suwanee, Johns Creek, Sandy Springs, Dunwoody, North Atlanta, Norcross, Duluth, Sugar Hill, Buford, and Gainesville.